 Although LATAM left the Oneworld alliance in 2020 just as Alaska Airlines formulated its plan to join the alliance, the two airlines have continued to maintain a partnership.
 That's great news for travelers with a stash of Mileage Plan miles.

 You'll find LATAM flights to cities throughout South America from a total of five U.S. gateways: Boston (BOS), Los Angeles (LAX), Miami (MIA), New York City (JFK), and Orlando (MCO).
+This is yet another partner airline that Alaska just brought online after years of forcing travelers to call in to book, so searching and booking is fairly easy.

 You may even be able to add on a connecting flight down to Chilean Patagonia to your award ticket, but even if you just get to Santiago using miles, you'll be able to find super cheap cash tickets for just over $100 roundtrip to go see one of the most beautiful landscapes on earth in Torres del Paine National Park.